amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 **1. Connect wallet**

 If the wallet is disconnected, reconnect and continue where you left off.
-Connect to an Ethereum or Centrifuge address depending which chain is supported by the pool.
+Connect to an Ethereum or XFT address depending which chain is supported by the pool.

 **2. Sign subscription agreement with issuer**